Löwchen: Description

 The Löwchen is a compact companion breed with slightly off square proportions and balanced moderate angles in the front and rear.
 The silhouette of the breed calls for a long mane in the front with a flat topline.
 The Löwchen tail should be set coming off the topline and be over the back in the shape of a tea cup handle in movement.

 The Löwchen's coat is long and flowing and comes in many colours.
 The coat should not be thin and fluffy like a Bichon Frise, but fairly straight with waves.
 It is a multi-texture coat with a 50/50 mix of silkier thicker hairs and softer hair.
 This allows for an easy to maintain coat that is silky to the touch.
 Löwchen coat should not be harsh, wooly or cottony.
 The Löwchen does not shed, and this breed has very low allergic effects, and are considered hypoallergenic.
-It is important to note, however, that there is no such thing as a completely hypoallergenic dog.
+However, that there is no such thing as a completely hypoallergenic dog.
 The saliva and skin or dander, of a dog can still trigger an allergic event in sensitive people.

 The head of the Löwchen is one of its most important features, with its relatively wide muzzle, broad skull, lively round eyes, and pendulant ears.
 They can come in all colours with dark pigmentation around the eye rings and nose.
 The head, when in proportion to the body, is neither too big nor too small, but helps to emphasize the friendly, regal, and leonine personality of the Löwchen.
 The litter size is usually between two and five puppies.
 The Löwchen's life span is around 14 to 18 years.